Part-time, 29 hrs per week or less

 High comfort level in dealing with the public and media.

 Adverse weather conditions.

 Noise, dust, pollen and insects.

-Dexterity of hands and fingers to operate equipment, tools or a motor vehicle.
+Dexterity of hands and fingers to operate computer keyboard, other office equipment and a motor vehicle.

 Hearing and speaking to exchange information and make presentations.

 Seeing to read and develop materials, prepare records and reports.

 Walking over rough or uneven surfaces during field trips.

 Ability to lift at least 20 lbs to shoulder height.